Why Solar CEO Relying on Imports Is “Unfazed by the New Tariff”

-An overwhelming majority (three-fifths) of America’s foreign-imported solar cells used to come from China, namely because of the country’s subsidization of the product and consumers’ lack of education on differing levels of solar panel quality, which skewed demand for Chinese imported solar panels in China’s favor.
+An overwhelming majority (three-fifths) of America’s foreign-imported solar cells used to come from China, largely because of the country’s subsidization of the product and consumers’ lack of education on differing levels of solar panel quality, which skewed demand for Chinese imported solar panels in China’s favor.

-Although roughly 10% of all American-imported solar cells came from China prior to the tariff, that’s still a hefty percentage of American solar relying on a Chinese product that, although low-priced and offering its own unique benefits, does not expose consumers to the full spread of solar panel features the American market has missed out on over the past decade.
+Although roughly 10 percent of all American-imported solar cells came from China prior to the tariff, that’s still a hefty percentage of American solar relying on a Chinese product that, although low-priced and offering its own unique benefits, does not expose consumers to the full spread of solar panel features the American market has missed out on over the past decade.

 Yes, a tariff on solar panels from China will increase prices, but it will also direct American solar companies and their prospects toward higher quality solar panels and, therefore, a better customer experience coupled with larger investments in driving down costs for high quality solar panels.

-Homeowners Will Still be Able to Go Solar for Zero Down
+Homeowners Will Still Be Able To Go Solar for Zero Down

-No cost solar in America is a major misconception, because the phrase is really meant to express that prospects can go solar for zero down, which, although, convenient, isn’t going solar for free.
-There may be a day when that happens, but it is far off in the future – tariffs or not.
+No cost solar in America is a major misconception, because the phrase is really meant to express that prospects can go solar for zero down — which, although convenient, isn’t going solar for free.
+There may be a day when that happens, but it is far off in the future — tariffs or not.
 And, although solar isn’t free, neither is any good investment.
 Dispersing the cost of a solar panel system over a longer loan length may increase the price of going solar, but it will reduce the intensity of the cost increases.

 Essentially, the tariff won’t get in the way of creative financing options for solar prospects and solar companies alike.

-However, don’t let the cost of residential solar compel you to 1) embark on a DIY solar project (which is a big no-no for every one). or 2) keep you from benefiting from the ROI of residential solar.
+However, don’t let the cost of residential solar compel you to 1) embark on a DIY solar project (which is a big no-no for every one) or 2) keep you from benefiting from the ROI of residential solar.
 Solar should never be viewed as an up-front expense, but rather as an investment, which is secured by the installation and production warranties Utah solar companies provide for their customers.